Chimkins/ModernDoom-CC-Loader/README.txt

 Open the game, get to the main menu (or in game), run the program, tab in to the game and press "x"

-Watch as all your console commands auto run them selves
+Watch as all your console commands auto run themselves

 For updates go to https://github.com/Chimkins/ModernDoom-CC-Loader